kubevault/prometheus-exporter/docs/guides/secret-engines/azure/csi-driver.md

 > New to KubeVault?
 Please start [here](/docs/concepts/README.md).

-# Mount Azure Secrets into Kubernetes pod using CSI Driver
+# Mount Azure Secrets into Kubernetes a Pod using CSI Driver

 ## Before you Begin